ulissesalmeida/mehcoding.github.io/_posts/2019-10-31-annoucing-cpf-1-0-0.md

 author: Ulisses Almeida
 categories: Elixir
 lang: en
 excerpt: "Hello, my dearest readers.
-I'm here to let you know I've been working in a tiny CPF validation library for Elixir."
+I'm here to let you know I've been working in a tiny CPF validation library for Elixir.
+Let's start by telling you where the motivation to write a new library came from."
 image: /assets/cpf.jpg
 ---

 ![cpf](/assets/cpf.jpg)

 Hello, my dearest readers.
 I'm here to let you know I've been working in a [tiny CPF validation library for Elixir](https://hex.pm/packages/cpf).
-Let's start by telling you where the motivation to write a new CPF validation library came.
+Let's start by telling you where the motivation to write a new library came from.

 This year I visited [ElixirConf EU 2019](https://www.elixirconf.eu/elixirconfeu2019).
 It was my first time visiting a programming conference outside of Brazil.
 It was very cool to meet many developers and speakers from different countries.
 In that event had fantastic talks; one was very special for me: [Bridging the Divide A Philosophy of Library Design](https://www.youtube.com/watch?v=fxe5NzHDxpk) by Brooklin Zelenka.
 That talk gave me the inspiration to try creating a [cpf library](https://github.com/ulissesalmeida/cpf) following the concepts that she talked.
 And it's done.
 Ok, I know; software is never really done.
 But I believe I reached a point that is good for me, and probably it can be useful for more people.